 - Work comp only covers injuries that employees sustain while on the job.
 For other injuries or damage, you might need a general liability policy.

-Get in the habit of drafting clear descriptions of roles within your company.
+Along with grouping employees, get in the habit of drafting clear descriptions of roles within your company.
 This will make it easier for an insurance underwriter to classify your employees accurately.

 3. Estimate and Monitor Payroll